You have now reached the new KiwipropsTM website.

 Kiwiprop K3 units has now been in production since 1995 with many thousand installed world wide on a huge range of vessels and drive trains.

 The new K4 unit has been available since October 2011 with the same four composite blades on a larger Stainless Steel blade carrier and boss.
 This unit is designed for higher horsepower installations, and installations where for larger vessels, additional blade area is required, yet retains the same functionality and superior value proposition as the three bladed K3 unit.
-We now have some 40+ production status K4 units installed.
+We now have well over 100 production status K4 units installed.
 Production status units are now available ex stock in various shaft sizes, rotations and mountings as shown on these web pages.
-We still have had an additional number of pre-production units continuing in real world testing for size confirmation.
-We start of course without sizing benchmarks for the popular installations but are able to extrapolate from our existing units to allow sizing with confidence.
+We now have numerous sizing benchmarks for the popular installations but are also able to extrapolate from our existing units to allow sizing with confidence.
 Variable pitch always allows for fine tuning to optimise any particular installation.
 Power on the units installed varies between 28 hp on a slow speed Gardner Diesel to 85 hp on a number of various Perkins models.
 Saildrives up to 80 hp of various models have been installed.

-Many of the design features of the K4 unit are identical to the K3 that now has some 20,000 plus propeller years of service.
+Many of the design features of the K4 unit are identical to the K3 that now has over 40,000 propeller years of service.
 We are confident that identical features such as blade attachment and pitch adjustment will perform in the same reliable manner as in use on the well proven K3 unit.

-The K2 ultra light weight folding unit with all composite blades and boss is in the final testing stage.
+The K2 ultra light weight folding unit with all composite blades and boss is in the final prototype testing stage.
 We have been refining this design and aiming for a very low weight - we are estimating a finished weight of 2.0 kg! - with a lower initial cost unit for small horsepower engines where a 3 bladed feathering unit will have a price disproportionate to the vessel.
 The initial 3D prints of these units have taken place and we are now continuing to refine the design for ease of assembly.
 Further updates will follow as testing is completed.
+Production economics are critical and we continue development in this area.

 Full details are available on this web site.